Approaching the Continuous from the Discrete: an Infinite Tensor Product Construction: Finite Approximation Families Form a Semicartesian Category

-This appendix shows that the universal construction $\inften{\cC}$ offered in \cref{sec:inften} indeed yields a semicartesian category.
-We start with a precise definition of the composition, briefly sketched in \cref{def:inften}. \begin{definition} Let $\cC$ be a semicartesian category with cancellative deletion.
-Let $X$, $Y$ and $Z$ be abstract infinite tensor products and let $f\colon X \to Y$ and $g\colon Y\to Z$ be compatible families.
+This appendix shows that the alternative universal construction $\inftenexp{\cC}$ offered in \cref{sec:finite_approximations} indeed yields a semicartesian category.
+We start with a precise definition of the composition, briefly sketched in Definition~\ref{def:inften}. \begin{definition} Let $\cC$ be a semicartesian category with cancellative deletion.
+Let $X$, $Y$ and $Z$ be abstract infinite tensor products and let $f\colon X \to Y$ and $g\colon Y\to Z$ be finite approximation families.